mpettersson/JavaReview/JavaInterviewReview.md

                                             (3) ListIterator - BI-DIRECTIONAL, CAN Remove/Add/Set, List Collection ONLY.
 -[ ] Iterator vs Enumeration vs
      For-Each vs ListIterator
+                                        Iterator
-                                        Iterator - Works on ALL Collections objects, Forward Read and Remove.
+                                            - Works on ALL Collections objects,
+                                            - Forward Read and Remove.
+                                        Enumeration
+                                            - OLD,
-                                        Enumeration - OLD, Forward Read ONLY, Vector & Hashtable ONLY.
+                                            - Forward Read ONLY,
+                                            - Vector and Hashtable ONLY.
+                                        For-Each
-                                        For-Each - Is for traversal, CAN'T modify collection (throws ConcurrentModificationException).
+                                            - Is for traversal,
+                                            - CAN'T modify collection (throws ConcurrentModificationException).
+                                        ListIterator
+                                            - Extends Iterator,
-                                        ListIterator - Extends Iterator, Lists ONLY, BI-DIRECTIONAL, add/remove/set elements.
+                                            - Lists ONLY,
+                                            - BI-DIRECTIONAL Add, Remove, and Set.
 -[ ] Stream (Collection)
                                         Takes input from the Collections, Arrays, or I/O channels perform Intermediate and Terminal Operations to augment the data.